-Interestingly, bond and gold prices surged higher, and utilities (XLU) were the best performing group for the week up over 3.5%.
-Oil and gold miners moved lower.
+Oil and energy stocks were up about 4 t05 %, while gold was up 2% and gold miners only 1%.
+Fixed income moved higher about 0.75% – 1.8%%.
 In the above chart, please type in ETF ticker symbols IEF, TLT, BOND, SHY or AGG or others one at a time to see their current bond weekly performance, or GLD, GDX and USO and $BRENT for the other averages.

 Indicator #2 NASDAQ Composite Index and 100-dma.
-This indicator issued a BUY signal on November 7 which cancelled the SELL signal on November 2, 2016 (see first chart above).
+This indicator issued a BUY signal on November 8, 2016. (see first chart above).

 Indicator #5 NASDAQ Composite with MACD.
-This indicator issued a MACD BUY signal on January 25 (refer to first chart’s MACD indicator).
+This indicator issued a MACD BUY signal on October cancelling the previous SELL signal on September 25 (refer to upper chart’s MACD indicator).

 Indicator #6 AAII Weekly Investor Sentiment Survey Bullish Percentage.
-The latest February 22, 2017 Bullish Percentage reading was 38.5% up from 33.1% two weeks ago.
+The latest October 11, 2017 Bullish Percentage reading was 39.8% up 4.2 percentage points from the prior week.
 This indicator remains on its long term buy signal with numerous confirmations along the way.

 Here is a chart showing all Dashboard buy and sell signals (it may take a day or two for the new signal to be posted):

-I have a software problem including the full Excel spreadsheet of the Dashboard, so I’m using WORD instead.
+I had a software problem posting the full Excel spreadsheet of the Dashboard to this blog, so I’m using WORD instead to post a portion since the beginning of the year.
 If you need the complete worksheet since 2010 go to the January 2, 2017 blog and click on it there.
 Sorry for the inconvenience.

 Dark Liquidity BDH Performance Statistics

 www.dark-liquidity.com/BDHV2new.php independently tracks the BDH performance.
-For the year-to-date 2017, BDH is up 2.73%.
-It is in 12th place out of a 18 strategies followed by that website.
+For the year-to-date 2017, BDH is up10.45%.
+It is dropped to 12th place after being at 5th place recently out of a 22 strategies followed by that website.
 See the “Strategies Summary” link on the top of their page.

-Here is the link to the Decision Page: http://www.etfscreen.com/buydonthold/bdh-decision-page.php
+Here is the link to the Decision Page.
+Copy and paste it into your browser: http://www.etfscreen.com/buydonthold/bdh-decision-page.php

 To get a feel where the best performing ETFs are by asset class, I suggest that you pull up the seven asset classes on the right side of the Decision Page (in blue ink) to see which ETFs have been doing the best — e.g., sector ETFs.
 You can click on the down arrow in the three month and one month columns of the each grouping to see short-term performance.
-You will note the strong performance XLF, IYT, XLE and XLI in the Sectors, and BRF and EWC in the International sector.
+Currently, international stocks and sectors (technology, semi-conductors, water).